 Charters Court is a 60 bed residential care centre within the village providing a day centre, respite and convalescent care and long term residential and nursing care, including specialist dementia care.
 More information is available from the Charters Court Manager.

-Initial and periodic assessments of the need for support or care are provided and when necessary, additional care packages can be arranged at an additional cost.
-These are provided by local domiciliary care agencies, including our in-house domiciliary care company, a subsidiary company of Retirement Villages.
+Initial and periodic assessments of the need for support or care are provided and when necessary, additional care packages can be arranged at an additional cost by specialist care providers HC-One.

 Where the well-being of a resident deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements may need to be made.